Bordeaux and the Wine Country Restaurants

 Bordeaux and the Wine Country Restaurant Reviews

-Although countryside Médoc eateries are few, the city of Bordeaux is jammed with restaurants, especially around Place du Parlement, and many cafés—notably in the Quartier St-Pierre—and bars (Place de la Victoire and Cours de la Somme).
+Although countryside Médoc eateries are few, the city of Bordeaux is jammed with restaurants, especially around place du Parlement; plus it has many cafés (notably in the Quartier St-Pierre) and bars (place de la Victoire and cours de la Somme).
 Not surprisingly, the wines of the region are often used as a base for regional food specialties.
-Lamprey, a good local fish, is often served in a red wine sauce as lamproie à la Bordelaise, and sturgeon cooked in a white wine sauce, as esturgeon à la Libournaise (Libourne-style).
+Lamprey, a good local fish, is often served in a red wine sauce as lamproie à la Bordelaise; and sturgeon is cooked in a white wine sauce, as esturgeon à la Libournaise (Libourne-style).
 As for meat, the lamb from Pauillac and the beef from Bazas and Aquitaine are rightly famous, as is the wood pigeon (palombe).
-And Bordeaux has spectacular desserts, such as fanchonnette bordelaise (puff pastry in custard covered with meringue), the cannelé de Bordeaux (small cakes, made in fluted molds, that can only be found here), and the famed macaroons from Saint-Émilion, invented there by the town's Ursuline nuns in the 17th century.
+And Bordeaux has spectacular desserts, such as fanchonnette bordelaise (puff pastry in custard covered with meringue), cannelé de Bordeaux (small cakes, made in fluted molds, that can only be found here), and the famed macaroons from St-Émilion, invented there by the town's Ursuline nuns in the 17th century.

 Browse Bordeaux and the Wine Country Restaurants

 Want to stay at the finest properties when you travel?
 Check out our annual list of the 100 best hotels in the world.More

 View deals in Bordeaux and the Wine Country for vacation packages, hotels, airfare, and more from our partners!More